Noaht8/alx-system_engineering-devops/0x00-shell_basics/README.md

 ## Repo Contents
 ___

-This repository constains the following files:
+This repository contains the following files:

 |File| Description|
 |:-------|:-------|